 For example, take a nonprofit like Friendship Circle of Michigan that raises money to provide adaptive bikes for families with special needs children.
 They might look for companies that sell bikes or athletic gear.

 Consider partnerships with local businesses in your search, too.
-If your organization is a locally-focused one (in terms of supporters, programming, or both), businesses operating in your community can be some of the best prospective sponsors to consider.
 While they may not be multi-billion-dollar corporations, they likely have valuable connections with the local audiences you’re trying to reach.

 Just as each nonprofit has distinct missions and corresponding needs, so do corporations.
 As tempting as it can be to lead with your organization’s mission, it’s also important to communicate what your nonprofit can offer in a sponsorship.